hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/hypo69/code_assistant/__init__.md

 from hypotez.src.endpoints.hypo69.code_assistant import CodeAssistant

 # No code was provided in the input_code to test.
-# This example demonstrates testing a dummy CodeAssistant class.
+# This example demonStartes testing a dummy CodeAssistant class.
 # Replace with the actual CodeAssistant class and its methods.